mjhea0/node-workshop/lessons/01-js_review.md

 ### `while`

-`while` loops continue to run as long as the boolean expression evaluates to `true`
+`while` loops continue to run as long as the boolean expression evaluates to `true`.

 ```javascript
 var i = 1;